Global Prospects for Startup Legislation in 2013

 Success stories from other governments commitment to startups is beginning to get more visibility.
 Among the nearly 2,000 regulatory reforms implemented by 180 economies over the past decade, the 2013 Doing Business report highlights the example of Latvia’s amendments to the laws on value added and corporate income tax, which aimed at resolving specific issues identified by businesses through public comment on the draft tax legislation.
 Latvia enjoyed significant growth during the reform period: from 2000 to 2004 GDP growth averaged 7.5%, and unemployment fell from 14.2% to 9.9%.
 Moreover, in 2004, Latvia achieved its goal of joining the European Union.

 Soon, thanks to the strengthening of various data sources, we should be able to monitor more news among the economies recognized as having improved the rules of their own startup ecosystems.
 While nations like Singapore, the United States, and Denmark continue to top the global rankings in terms of entrepreneurship and innovation, the global race to build the best startup ecosystem is opening the field to new nations.
-This is illustrated in the World Bank’s ‘ease of doing business’ ranking (one of the 11 indicators in the Doing Business series) where new entrants to the top 10 include Georgia, Poland, Sri Lanka, Ukraine, and Costa Rica who are implementing sweeping legislative reforms governing startup dynamics.
+TThis is illustrated in the World Bank’s Doing Business study where new entrants to the top 10 reformers include Georgia, Poland, Sri Lanka, Ukraine, and Costa Rica who are implementing sweeping legislative reforms governing startup dynamics.

 Of course, an ecosystem’s legislative framework is not everything.
 Building talent, capital and cultural acceptance of risk taking and failure are the hard challenges for nations.
 However, there is plenty of momentum from the bottom-up.
 For example, Global Entrepreneurship Week (GEW) by connecting disparate startup support organizations for a non-controversial mission of planning a national celebration each November, is building platforms for collaboration on a host of other issues of importance to new and young firms.
 Further, the example set by Startup America is spurning dozens of other startup “nation” campaigns that identify where legislative action is needed to foster new local startups.
 Through their typical public-private partnerships, they form natural alliances that can increase pressure for comprehensive reforms to the regulatory framework governing entrepreneurial ecosystems.